30 tips for perfect Photography Composition

 TIP: Leading Lines

-Try to find a most interesting camera angle to engage with your audience for maximum impact.
+Try to find the most interesting camera angle to engage with your audience for maximum impact.

 30. Break The Rules!